errorcalc/FreeEsVclComponents/README.md

 If you'd like to support the EsVCLComponents or EsVclCore lib, you can do so at this link:
 ### [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZMJDXWS8GMU6&lc=US&item_name=FreeEsVclComponents&item_number=3&currency_code=RUB&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)

+You can help by giving an example of using the components in your projects(screenshot, description).

 You can order developing vcl/fmx components, please submit requests to mail.

 **Email:** errorsoft(at)mail.ru or dr.enter256@gmail.com